 Ehrman’s Dubious Replies (Round Two) (29 April 2012)

 Other pertinent articles of mine since will be linked below where relevant.
 Except for my assessment of the Ehrman-Price Debate (2016) which contained nothing new, and thus required no further mention here.
 But it represents another good summary of the state of this debate (not despite but even because Ehrman says nothing new in it), and the most recent to date.
+One should also read my discussion of Ehrman’s failure to grasp how probability arguments work (in Two Lessons Bart Ehrman Needs to Learn about Probability Theory).

 This debate began when Ehrman published an article for the Huffington Post that was a travesty of errors and inaccuracies, in an attempt to promote his book.
 I criticized that article in my first critique.
 Ehrman attempted a weak response to that, which I then addressed in Round One, but the only substantive response attempted was by James McGrath, which I addressed separately.
 These rebuttals met with no substantive reply from either of them.